 Step 1: Write your null hypothesis statement (How to state a null hypothesis).
 The accepted hypothesis is that there is no difference in sales, so:

 H0: μ = $100.

 Step 2: Write your alternate hypothesis.
-This is the one you’re testing.
+This is the one you’re testing in the one sample t test.
 You think that there is a difference (that the mean sales increased), so:

 H1: μ > $100.

 Step 3: Identify the following pieces of information you’ll need to calculate the test statistic.
 The question should give you these items: